SAAD-Riaz00/LAB-2/README.md

 # LAB-2
-creating repo for lab 2
+LAB 2 FILE IS HERE